angrysky56/SelfOrganizingAI-ML/README.md

+## More broken now- just something to think about currently.

 # SelfOrganizingAI-ML

 A comprehensive framework for self-organizing AI systems with integrated machine learning capabilities, featuring real-time visualizations and emergent behavior analysis.